CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity: Discussion

 \section{Discussion}

-\paragraph{Outperforming State-of-the-Art LLMs} Our 10.5\% improvement over Gemini 3 Flash demonstrates that cascade architectures with self-consistency voting can unlock performance gains beyond what single model calls achieve.
-The improvement is not due to using a more powerful model, but rather from leveraging uncertainty through vote aggregation and selective escalation.
-This suggests that for complex reasoning tasks like narrative similarity, \emph{how} we query LLMs matters as much as \emph{which} LLM we use.
+\paragraph{Test-Time Behavior} Table~\ref{tab:official_results} summarizes official shared-task standing, and Table~\ref{tab:test_confusion} shows class-level behavior for the post-hoc Track A predictions.
+The dominant test-time error is predicting B when A is correct (65 cases), which is consistent with lower recall on the A-closer class than on the B-closer class.

-\paragraph{Value of Cascade Design} The cascade architecture's primary performance gains arise from the voting and escalation mechanism rather than the symbolic tiebreaker.
-The supermajority threshold effectively identifies confident predictions (85\% accuracy on 74\% of cases), while escalation provides additional signal for borderline cases.
-The key insight is that LLM vote distribution serves as a reliable uncertainty estimator: higher consensus correlates with higher accuracy.
+\paragraph{Value of Cascade Design} On the development set, the cascade's gains come from voting and escalation, not the symbolic tiebreaker.
+The supermajority rule identifies confident predictions cheaply (85\% on 74\% of cases), and escalation adds signal for borderline cases.
+LLM vote distribution serves as a useful uncertainty indicator in this setting because higher consensus correlates with higher accuracy, consistent with broader evidence on sample consistency as black-box LLM uncertainty \citep{xiong2024uncertainty}.

-\paragraph{Domain Mismatch} The symbolic ensemble achieves 99.5\% accuracy on the training data but only 61\% on development set ties.
-This gap suggests that training set pairs, while useful for optimizing the ensemble, may have different characteristics than the harder cases that reach the tiebreaker stage during inference.